projetmbc-tools/for-dev/jinjang/contribute/api/dsl/README.md

     - tkz
 ~~~

 The special feature of `jinjaNG` is to considerate that the templates used have a comment system to build on to suggest different ways of using `jinjaNG` instructions.
-For example, for the `ASCII` flavor, the following block is used where the ellipsis `...` symbolises the instructions that will be used in a pattern.
+For example, for the `ASCII` flavour, the following block is used where the ellipsis `...` symbolises the instructions that will be used in a pattern.
 Note here the quotation marks which are not always mandatory (here it is the `#` symbols which must be protected).

 ~~~yaml
 src-comment: